raystack/guardian/docs/docs/concepts/architecture.md

 Provider manages roles, resources, provider credentials and also points each resource type to a considered policy.
 Once a provider configuration is registered, Guardian will immediately fetch the resources and store it in the database.

-### Scheduler

-Guardian have multiple schedulers that are responsible for fetching the resources from the providers and storing it in the database.
-Scheduler also manages the lifecycle of the grants.
-For example, if access is about to expire, scheduler will notify the user before the access expires.